Hisao Egawa

 Hisao Egawa (江川 央生, Egawa Hisao) is a Japanese voice actor from Tokyo who works for Aoni Production.
 Egawa is most known for the roles of Shin'ichi Maki in Slam Dunk, Geki Kuroiwa in Brave Command Dagwon, Geki Hyūma and Goldymarg in The King of Braves GaoGaiGar, Ogremon and Mugendramon in Digimon Adventure, Killer Bee in Naruto Shippuden, Falco Lombardi in the Star Fox series, and Purple Haze in JoJo's Bizarre Adventure: All Star Battle.

-In 2016, he became the second voice actor to voice for Keiishin Ukai of Haikyuu!!! after Kazunari Tanaka's death.
+In 2016, he became the second voice actor to voice for Keiishin Ukai of Haikyu!! after Kazunari Tanaka's death.